KateChantha/react-forms/README.md

 - Check if user added a name property to each field, then we add a value property as well.
 5. Build Spinner component
    Build Message component
+   Add button with buttonText config
+6. Implement a handleChange function to grabs the name attribute from the current feild.
+Map through the feilds array and update the value that matches the name property.